bradietilley/laravel-actions/README.md

 - `Action::assertNotDispatched()`
 - `Action::assertNothingDispatched()`

-These operate exactly like their `Bus` counterpart, so feel free to refer to Laravel's Bus Faking docs for how to use these 4 methods.
+These operate exactly like their `Bus` counterpart, so feel free to refer to Laravel's Bus Faking docs for how to use these 4 methods as there may be crossover in functionality.

-**Testing and faking specific actions**
+### Testing → Faking specific actions

+You may wish to fake only a subset of actions.
+This can be achieved via the `Action::fake()` facade call:

 ```php
 use BradieTilley\Actions\Facades\Action;